On the Western edge of the Mediterranean, you’ll find the sprawling city of Valencia. As the third-most populous city in Spain, it has a lot to offer.

 Like Benimaclet, this district was once its own city.
 It was eventually annexed by Valencia and has grown to become one of the more eclectic neighbourhoods.

 This area is great for swimming or simply spending time on the beach.
 It’s also one of the busiest areas for younger travellers, as the beachside bars tend to attract those looking for a good time.

 While partying near the beach is one way to spend a trip to Valencia, El Cabanyal has more to offer.
 The area behind the beach is less touristy.
 It’s got a more residential vibe.

 The houses and buildings in this area are colourful and tend to feature a modernist style that sets the neighbourhood apart from the rest of the city.
-If you want to get a real taste of authentic Valencian life, this is the area where you’ll want to stay.
+If you want to get a real taste of authentic Valencian life, this area is one of the top choices for where to stay in Valencia.

-Attractions in & around El Cabanyal: Malvarrosa Beach, Valencia Cultural Center, Plaza De La Cruz Del Canyamelar, the Port of Valencia
+Attractions in & around El Cabanyal: Malvarrosa Beach, Valencia Cultural Center, Plaza De La Cruz Del Canyamelar, the Port of Valencia, Arenas Beach

 Recommended hotels in El Cabanyal